East Asia–United States relations: Students and art collectors

-Dollar diplomacy
+Dollar diplomacy fails in China

-Dollar diplomacy was the policy of the Taft administration which wanted to minimize the use or threat of military force and instead use American banking power to create a tangible American interest in China that would limit the scope of the other powers, increase the opportunity for American trade and investment, and help maintain the Open Door of trading opportunities of all nations.
+Dollar diplomacy was the policy of the Taft administration (1909–1913).
+The goal was to minimize the use or threat of military force and instead use American economic power to create a tangible American interest in China that would limit the scope of the other powers, increase the opportunity for American trade and investment, and help maintain the Open Door of trading opportunities of all nations.
 In his Annual Message to Congress on December 3, 1912, Taft summarized the basic idea: